Johnny Ngan: Acting career

 Johnny Ngan earned his nickname "Young Master Jack (積少)" after appearing in his first TVB drama Hong Kong 81 as "Jack Chan (陳積)".
 In 1987, he acted in The Seasons, a popular drama series shown during Enjoy Yourself Tonight.

-From 1995–1999, he acted in the hit TVB soap opera A Kindred Spirit.
+From 1995 to 1999, he acted in the hit TVB soap opera A Kindred Spirit.
 His performance as the middle-aged "Chan Tai Sing (陳大勝)" attracted young viewers' attention.
-Since this drama, he has gotten to appear in more dramas with more screen time.
+After this drama, he started to appear in more dramas with more screen time.

-Aside from dramas, he also appeared in the popular variety show, Enjoy Yourself Tonight and a few Hong Kong movies.

-Incident

-On the set of The Seasons, there was a scene in which his wife (portrayed by Meg Lam) was to slap him.
-Lam slapped him too hard, which caused injury on his neck.
-Ngan was hospitalized for a month.
+Aside from dramas, he also appeared in the popular variety show, Enjoy Yourself Tonight and a few Hong Kong films.
+On the set of The Seasons, there was a scene in which his onscreen wife (portrayed by Meg Lam) was to slap him.
+Lam slapped him too hard, which caused injury to his neck.
+Ngan was hospitalised for a month.

+Ngan revealed in 2021 that he left TVB in the summer of 2008 due to complicated relationships with company higher-ups, causing him to feel "disheartened".

-Personal life
+Personal life and death

-Ngan is a practitioner of T'ai chi ch'uan.
-He is currently also a T'ai chi ch'uan instructor.
+Ngan was a practitioner of tai chi.
+He later worked as a tai chi instructor.
+Ngan died from a pneumonia-induced shortness of breath on 25 May 2024, at the age of 71.